Registration – Adding or Dropping Classes

 Freshman and students with PIN numbers on their accounts will have to meet with their advisor during the registration period to get their PINs before they can register for classes.
 Students may register for classes by logging into myPNW and clicking on either “Register Now” or “Register for Classes” (formerly Add/Drop Classes) on the Registration tab.
-Click here for more information on how to register for classes.
+Click here for the latest directions on how to register for classes online.
 All students should consult their academic advisor for questions regarding course selection and to take 15 credits a semester to stay on track for graduation and to graduate on time.

 When will schedules be available for upcoming semesters?

 Typically class schedules are published online two weeks prior to the first day of registration for upcoming semesters.
 Students are encouraged to review the schedule so they can register promptly and get the class days and times that will work best for them.
 Some courses fill quickly!

 How can I see the course days/times and locations that I’ve registered for?

-You can view your class schedule in the Academics tab in myPNW as soon as you are registered for a course.
-However, they are subject to change.
+You can view your class schedule in the Registration tab in myPNW as soon as you are registered for a course.
+However, rooms are subject to change.
 For this reason you should check your schedule just prior to the beginning of the semester to ensure you know where you need to be on the first day of class.
-Click on “View Current Schedule” in the Academics Shortcuts box.
+Click on “View Your Schedule” in the Registration Shortcuts box.